What is a clinical breast exam?

 How do I prepare for a clinical breast exam?

-There are no special preparations but we advise to schedule one a few days after your period so that your breasts are not as tender or swollen.
-If you have reached menopause, it does not matter when you schedule an exam, you can take one anytime.
+There is nothing in specific that you will need to do to prepare but we advise you to schedule it a few days after your period so that your breasts are not as tender or swollen.
+If you have reached menopause, it does not matter when you schedule an exam - any time is fine.

 How often should I get a clinical breast exam?